DANIEL READS AT WORD ON THE STREET TORONTO SEPT 24, 2017

 ALMIGHTY VOICE AND HIS WIFE

-Theatre Kingston is delighted to open their 25th Anniversary season with Daniel's Almighty Voice and His Wife, directed by Lib Spry, featuring Indigenous artists Brefny Caribou and Brendan Chandler.
+Theatre Kingston was delighted to open their 25th Anniversary season with Daniel's Almighty Voice and His Wife, directed by Lib Spry, featuring Indigenous artists Brefny Caribou and Brendan Chandler.
 The Baby Grand Theatre, 218 Princess St., Kingston ON, September 21 to October 7, 2017.
 For tickets ($15-35) and further information about his iconic play visit www.theatrekingston.com.

 DANIEL ACES CHOICE FOR CBC's INDIGENOUS BOOK CLUB MONTH